-All sprung parts of the car situated between 600mm forward and 500mm behind the rear wheel centre line, which are visible from underneath, may be no more than 250mm above the reference plane.
+All sprung parts of the car outside of a diagonal line running forward and outwards, from a point 150mm behind the rear wheel centre line and 465mm from the car centre plane at an angle of 11° to the car centre plane which are visible from underneath, must be between 50mm and 100mm above the reference plane.

-In an area lying 750mm or less from the car centre plane, and from 370mm forward of C-C to 500mm rearward of the rear wheel centre line, any intersection of any bodywork visible from beneath the car with a lateral or longitudinal vertical plane should form one continuous line which is visible from beneath the car.
+Any intersection, in the above mentioned area, of any bodywork visible from beneath the car with a lateral or longitudinal vertical plane should form one continuous line which is visible from beneath the car.

-3.7.4 Skid block:
+3.7.5 Skid block: